HewlettPackard/shs-libfabric/man/fi_cxi.7.md

 };
 ```

-*cntr_read* extension is used to read hardware counter values.
-Valid values
+*cntr_read* extension is used to read Cassini Telemetry items that consists of
-of the cntr argument are found in the Cassini-specific header file
-cassini_cntr_defs.h.
-Note that Counter accesses by applications may be
-rate-limited to 1HZ.
+counters and gauges.
+The items available and their content are dependent upon
+the Cassini ASIC version and Cassini Driver version.

 *topology* extension is used to return CXI NIC address topology information
 for the domain.
 Currently only a dragonfly fabric topology is reported.